marda-alliance/phase-field-schema/working-examples/pfhub.md

 ## Context

-In essence, at the core of the PFhub project is a registry of phase field results for each phase field benchmark specification.
+In essence, at the core of the PFHub project is a registry of phase field results for each phase field benchmark specification.
 The goal of the registry is to provide quality assurance to phase field codes by providing adequate accuracy and uncertainty quantification for